Freemasonry in Denmark: History

 Freemasonry came to Denmark in 1743 with the founding of the Lodge of St. Martin.
 Named after Martin of Tours, the Lodge was founded in Copenhagen by several Danish Masons, who were also members of Grand Lodges abroad.
 1745 saw the founding of Denmark's second Lodge, Zorobabel, also in Copenhagen.
 From Copenhagen, Freemasonry began to spread throughout the Kingdom of Denmark-Norway with the founding in 1749 of the Lodge St. Olai in Oslo as well as Lodges in Bergen and Trondheim.
 In 1767 St. Martin and Zorobabel merged to form Zorobabel til Nordstjernen.
 This Lodge took over St. Martins role as Mother Lodge to the Freemasons' Lodges in Norway.

 In 1855 Zorobabel til Nordstjernen merged with the Lodge of Friedrich zur Gekrönten Hoffnung (founded in 1778) to form the Lodge of Zorobabel og Frederik til det kronede Haab (Z & F for short).

 This happened less than a year after the founding of St. Martin, on June 3d 1744.
 At that time, the Freemasons decided not to publish a public registry of members and to keep the minutes of the Lodge a secret.
 The kings successor to the throne, Christian VII of Denmark had met several Freemasons on his Grand Tour of Europe during the 1760s, including Benjamin Franklin in London and Jean le Rond d'Alembert, Denis Diderot, Claude Adrien Helvétius and Baron d'Holbach in Paris.
 Although wanting to become a Mason himself, his deteriorated mental health meant that he was never initiated.
-Many of his successors however were Freemasons and held the title of Viseste Salomo Vicarius or Grand Master: Frederick VII of Denmark, Frederick VIII of Denmark and Christian X of Denmark.
+Many of his successors however were Freemasons and held the title of Viseste Salomo Vicarius or Grand Master: Frederik VII of Denmark, Frederik VIII of Denmark and Christian X of Denmark.

 Following a power struggle with Gustav III of Sweden on the issue of who had the right to exercise control of the Danish Order of Freemasons, Christian VII on 29 April 1780 used his power of government to issue an order-in-council declaring, that Freemasons throughout Denmark, Norway, Schleswig and Holstein, were prohibited from recognising any foreign prince as head of the order.

 During the absolute monarchy, the Crown acted as a protector of Freemasonry in Denmark.
 However, following the adoption of a constitution build on classical liberal principles and the departure from absolutism in 1848, the protected status was lost.